-In the world of drum and bass there aren’t many names more significant than High Contrast.
-And ahead of the famed Hospital Records talisman playing two Halloween events in both London and Bristol this Friday (26th October), we take a closer look at High Contrast’s celebrated discography, where samples have played such a huge part of his career.
+In the world of drum and bass there aren’t many more significant than High Contrast.
+And ahead of the famed dnb talisman taking his High Contrast Band on tour this summer, we take a closer look at his celebrated discography, where samples continue to play a huge part of his career.

 The Road Goes On Forever

 Taking direct inspiration from one of The Who’s best-loved tracks, High Contrast somewhat daringly saw a sample in Baba O’Riley’s iconic riff.
 Composed alongside manic keys and somewhat-clunky neurofunk-ish percussion, the track slid between the boundaries of hard-hitting and accessible entry-level dnb.

 Arguably his biggest release in years, Remind Me saw instant acclaim from the dnb community, channelling Aretha Franklin’s One Step Ahead for a soulful liquid gem.
 Hip-hop heads in particular will recognise the same sample from Mos Def’s Ms Fat Booty, and the results in drum and bass form were just as memorable.

 Sample: Iron Butterfly – In-a-Gadda-Da-Vida

 Not all that recognisable by name, but certainly in stature, the original In-a-Gadda-Da-Vida has been used in countless occasions of pop culture, from The Simpsons to PS1 classic Crash Team Racing.
 High Contrast also found inspiration in Iron Butterfly’s 1968 single, stealing its melody and futuristic organs for a 2007 rework, one that was later released as a limited edition 12” picture disc.